Daigo Nishi

-Daigo Nishi (西 大伍, Nishi Daigo) is a Japanese professional footballer who plays as a right back for J1 League club Hokkaido Consadole Sapporo.
+Daigo Nishi (西 大伍, Nishi Daigo) is a Japanese professional footballer who plays as a right back for J3 League club Iwate Grulla Morioka,.

 Club career

 Youth period

 He played as a regular member in U-15, U-18 Consadole Sapporo (currently J league Div.1).
 In U-15 team, he played as forward with Mike Havenaar, and in U-18 team played as offensive- and defensive-midfielder.

+In 2004, he took part in the training with Portuguese club, CS Maritimo.

 In 2005, the team participated in the All Japan youth championship and he contributed to the runners-up.

 Hokkaido Consadole Sapporo

 In 2006, he started his professional career in Hokkaido Consadole Sapporo with Seiya Fujita, but at the beginning, he had few chances to play in the matches.
 In 2007, he went to Brasil to join in the training in EC Viroria with Shunsuke Iwanuma.
 He went there on 30 September and the contract would continue until December, but due to many injured players in Consadole, he was brought back to Sapporo on 24 October.
 On 27 October, he played in J league match against Ehime FC from in the middle and scored the primary goal as a professional in the additional time, which resulted in the winning of the team.
 In 2008, he marked 3 goals in total, all of them were scored in the additional time, including the winning goal against Kashiwa Reysol on 30 March.
 He changed his position from right wing-half to right wing-back in 2009 and participated in 42 matches and scored 7 goals.